HadCRUT5

 Past year average time to close issues: N/A

-Past year average time to close pull requests: about 17 hours
+Past year average time to close pull requests: 25 minutes

 Past year issue authors: 0